-Middle Years (7-9) Niddrie and East Keilor campuses:
+Middle Years (7-9) Niddrie Campus:

 Our middle years philosophy aims to provide students with depth and breadth in their learning experiences and extracurricular opportunities.
 We strive for our students to engage in a variety of experiences that enable them to become the best version of themselves.
 We believe that the skills learned from pursuing areas of passion are transferable to the classroom and foster positive connections within the school.

-Later Years (10-12) Essendon Campus
+Later Years (10-12) Essendon Campus:

 Our Essendon campus is situated in the heart of Essendon.
 The campus is steeped in tradition that dates back to 1913, formerly known as Essendon High School.